-The days of a quickly written, barely legible, assessment and plan for your clinic patients are long gone.
-There are certainly pros and cons regarding the evolution to more thorough medical documentation.
-Advantages aside, medical documentation especially of the “Electronic” variety is awkward, slow, repetitive, and impersonal.
+The days of a quickly written and barely legible assessment of your clinic patients are long gone.
+There are certainly pros and cons regarding the evolution of more thorough medical documentation.
+Advantages aside, medical documentation (especially of the “Electronic” variety) is awkward, slow, repetitive, and impersonal.
 Assuming your practice has already made the transition to an electronic health record, you have probably seen a significant drop in productivity and a decline in provider satisfaction.

-1. What is the Financial impact of using a Medical Scribe
+- What is the Financial impact of using a Medical Scribe?

-2. Is there a Lifestyle improvement from using a Medical Scribe
+- Is there a Lifestyle improvement from using a Medical Scribe?

 (Daily Scribe Cost) is less than, equal to, or greater than (Additional Daily Revenue).

-The scribe industry has involved rapidly over the past 5 years and the benefit of using a national scribe company today is that the scribes are not employees of your practice.
-All of the insurance costs, health and 401k expenses, training expenses, HR headaches, and more fall on the backs of the scribe companies.
+The scribe industry has evolved rapidly over the past 5 years and the benefit of using a national scribe company today is that the scribes are typically employees of your scribe service vendor.
+All of the insurance costs, training expenses, health and 401k expenses, HR responsibilities, and more fall on the backs of the scribe companies.
 So, the financial and training burdens are not felt by your practice.

-• Using a scribe will eliminate almost all after hours charting
+- Using a scribe will eliminate after-hours charting

 There is certainly more to the process of deciding whether to use scribes in your practice than just lifestyle improvements and financial considerations.
 However, with the growing compliance and documentation requirements being added to EHRs, practices must find innovative ways to ease physician burnout and improve productivity.
 From my perspective, a scribe makes perfect sense and I will absolutely never work clinically again without one.